crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- refactor inspector tree
+- ability to name slots
+- fix dropdown component

-  - move to paperclip lib
+- update compiler to accept bindings

-- deprecation logs
+- ensure that all child overrides gone
+- make evaluator faster (refactor entirely -- use style sheets for style overrides.
+Necessary either way for pseudo elements)
+  - leverage style sheets for style overrides
+  - memoize evaluated instances
 - refactor evaluator to compile & run code

 * insertion tool should use inspector tree instead of synthetic

-* insertion layer tool
-  - `hoveringInspectorNodeIds`
-  - ability to insert into layer directly

-- explicit slots
-  - ability to define name for export
-- update compiler to use slots
-- refactor to use slots
-- ensure that all child overrides gone
 - dts compiler (everything explicit)
 - refactor TSX
 - prohobit override is slot does not exist